Getting to Know Vincent Dignan—Growth Hacking’s Most Off-the-Wall Genius

 How does Instagram work for small businesses?
 Is it a viable platform?

-Absolutely—it’s definitely one of the best places to grow your company.
+Absolutely—it’s definitely one of the best places to grow your company and growth hacking.
 I recommend finding the one person who will absolutely love what you’re doing, follow all of their followers and then look at the hashtags those followers use.

 What you want to do is find the things that they’re talking about, and use those in your posts.
 Once you’ve followed them and they start to see your content, they’ll follow back and tag their friends in your posts.

 If Instagram is a serious channel for you, I’d recommend getting shoutouts from influencers until you reach 3,000 fans.
 Using Ninja Outreach or Audiense, you can search most public profiles on Instagram, and then reach out to people via direct message, sending them a picture comment.
 In your comment, ask them if they do shoutouts.